 To understand the anatomical correspondence of the resulting clusters, we consulted a variety of anatomical and cytoarchitechtonic atlases.
 To locate each cluster anatomically, we used the probabilistic Harvard-Oxford atlas (H-O) that is packaged with FSL.
-We also visually compared the location of our clusters to the Petrides’ (2005) and Jülich micro-anatomical atlases included in FSL.
-Regions were assigned names in accordance to Brodmann areas (BA) whenever clusters were sufficient small to correspond to a single area (e.g. ‘area 9/46v’).
+We also visually compared the location of our clusters to the Petrides’ (2005) and Jülich micro-anatomical atlases included in FSL56.
+Regions were assigned names in accordance to Brodmann areas (BA) whenever clusters were sufficiently small to correspond to a single area (e.g. ‘area 9/46v’).
 Clusters were given functional names when they spanned multiple cytoarchitechtonic areas (e.g. IFJ) or multiple clusters spanned a single cytoarchitechtonic area (e.g. PMd & PMv).
 Note that although names were assigned to ease the discussion of these regions, we do not make strong claims of correspondence between functionally and anatomically defined regions, as we observed several discrepancies throughout LFC.

 Co-activation profiles.
 Next, we analyzed the differences in whole brain co-activation between the resulting clusters (Figure 1B) in order to understand the patterns of co-activation that differentiates these clusters.
 To highlight differences between clusters, we contrasted the co-activation of each cluster to the mean co-activation of the entire LFC.
 To do so, we performed a meta-analytic contrast between studies that activated a given cluster, and studies that activated a LFC mask composed of all clusters.
 The resulting images identify voxels with a greater probability of co-activating with the cluster of interest than with LFC on average.
 For example, voxels in blue in Figure 5b indicate voxels that are active more frequently in studies in which ‘area 9’ is active than in studies in which other LFC on average is active.
 We calculated p-values for each voxel using a two-way chi-square test between the two sets of studies and thresholded the co-activation images using the False Discovery Rate (q<0.01).
-The resulting images were binarized for display purposes and visualized using the .
+The resulting images were binarized for display purposes and visualized using the pysurfer Python library.